molgenis/molgenis-r-armadillo/CONTRIBUTING.md

   This will increment the minor number (second) from the version number 1.2.3 to 1.3.3
 - > breaking: comply to new upstream version of X
 This will increment the major number (first) from the version number 1.2.3 to 1.3.3

+## Continues integration

+- We use [CircleCI](.circleci/config.yml) to build and test
+- We use [GitHub actions](tbd) to build our documentation site

+### CircleCI

+To prevent triggering by a push to branch gd-pages and gd-pages-dev CircleCI is filtering out push.